JuliaMath/Roots.jl/doc/roots.md

 fzero(f, 1)
 ```

-Whereas, with `order=8` an error is raised.
+Whereas, with `order=n` methods fail.
+For example,

 ```
 fzero(f, 1, order=8)
 ```

-In this example, some other orders work.
-Basically the high order
-oscillation can send the proxy tangent line off in nearly random
+Basically the high order oscillation can send the proxy tangent line
-directions.
+off in nearly random directions.

 ## Polynomials